 Unilateral Contracts for Small Businesses

 Consumers or parties are sometimes hesitant to enter into an obligation with small businesses.
-However, due to the one-sided nature of the obligation, unilateral contracts have a variety of uses that can be used to assist your business.
+However, due its one-sided nature, unilateral contracts have a variety of uses that can be used to assist your business.

 Firstly, unilateral contracts can be used to establish loyalty of consumers through a reward system.
 Take Boost for example.
 If you get 10 points on your Boost card, Boost promises that your next Boost you ‘purchase’ will be free.
-This common marketing technique utilises the reward system to incentivise consumers to remain with your business or product thereby assisting in your own business’ growth.
+This common marketing technique utilises the reward system.
+This will incentivise consumers to remain with your business or product – thereby assisting in your own business’ growth.

-Secondly, unilateral contracts can be utilised to promote awareness for your business.
+Secondly, unilateral contracts can promote awareness of your business.
 A prime example today is the Killa Burger Challenge.
 The promise from Killa Burger Grill was that if you eat a Killa Burger (30cm wide), Wicked Chips, Killa Drink (1.25L) and a Killa Soft Serve alone in 60 minutes, you will receive some ‘Killa’ prizes and your name on the ‘Wall of Fame’.